CFEL-CMI/richmol/README.md

 ### Static field simulations

-Once the field-free solutions and matrix elements are obtained, the simulations of the field dynamics are straightforward.
+Once the field-free molecular solutions and matrix elements are obtained, the simulations of field-induced dynamics are straightforward.
 Here is an example of the simulation of Stark effect for water molecule